 "People will help spread the word about your brand when you feature their content […] People whose work is used don't merely provide high-quality content for free"

-You said it.
-I quote “high-quality” and “free”
+Andy’s Response: You said it.
+Quote: “high-quality” and “free”

 "It's never been easier.
 Many marketers know that audiences respond better to user-generated content, yet many are intimidated by the task of sourcing images—for example, securing rights to use them […] User-generated content has never been more accessible, effective or of higher quality than it is today.
 So why would anyone continue using stock images?"